obmarg/docker-python-web/gunicorn/README.md

   to this directory.
 This defaults ot `/home/app`.
 * NUM_WORKERS - The number of workers to instruct gunicorn to start.
 This defaults to 4.
+* PORT - The port to run on.
+Defaults to 8080.